JabRef/jabref/docs/code-howtos.md

 This page provides some development support in the form of howtos.
+See also [[High Level Documentation]]

 ## Error Handling in JabRef
 ### Throwing and Catching Exceptions